-It seems the natural beauty, growing tourism industry and overall community-mindedness that make this area ideal for Lumberyard are as appealing to creative entrepreneurs in the quickly expanding craft beer industry.
+The natural beauty, growing tourism industry and overall community-mindedness that make this area ideal for LUMBERYARD seem to be as appealing to creative entrepreneurs in the quickly expanding craft beer industry.

 Breweries added $277 million in revenue to New York State’s economy in 2015 after they increased in number to 240 from 95 in 2012.